-- 3. Authority as used in the Agreement means that authority and power vested by the Oklahoma Statues in Peace Officers, except the service and execution of civil summons, and includes, but is not limited to, making arrests, issuing of citations, conducting criminal investigations, and traffic accident investigations. - 4.
-The jurisdiction of the University Police Department in the situations as set forth in Paragraphs two (2) and three (3) is concurrent with the jurisdiction of the Tahlequah Police Department.
+- Authority as used in the Agreement means that authority and power vested by the Oklahoma Statues in Peace Officers, except the service and execution of civil summons, and includes, but is not limited to, making arrests, issuing of citations, conducting criminal investigations, and traffic accident investigations. - 4.
+The jurisdiction of the University Police Department in the situations as set forth in Paragraphs two (2) and three (3) is concurrent with the jurisdiction of the Tablequah Police Department.
 As used herein, concurrent jurisdiction denotes authority shared by the two police departments at the same time, or the same subject matter, and within the same territory. - 5.
 The University Police shall conduct some vehicle registration and tag information request through the Tahlequah Police Department via radio or cellular telephone.
 The Tahlequah Police Department will allow the University Police access to Dispatch 1 for emergency use only.
 Emergency use is defined as a "crime in progress".
 The University Police shall make all other requests for assistance by telephone. - The University Police Department will have the primary, but not exclusive, responsibility of law enforcement, patrolling, and crime investigation only on or within Board property. - 7.
 All other areas within the police jurisdiction of the City, including the areas wherein the University Police Department and the Tahlequah Police Department have by this Agreement concurrent jurisdiction, the Tahlequah Police Department will have the primary responsibility for law enforcement, patrolling, criminal investigations, call response, traffic accident investigations, and traffic control for the City of Tahlequah. - 8.
 Each party shall solely be responsible for acts of its own police officers, employees, agents taken under this Agreement but not for the acts of the police officers, employees, or agents of the other party.
 It is expressly understood and agreed that nothing herein shall be construed as creating an employment or agency relationship between the City and the Board, its officers, employees, or agents, nor between the Tahlequah Police Department and the University Police Department, officers, employees, or agents. - 9.
 The parties to this contract understand that time passes, situations change and ownership and occupancy varies.
 Parties therefore agree that each respective department is authorized, by the use of joint memorandum, joint mutual aid agreement and map, to delineate the responsibilities of each respective department and the geographical boundaries thereof, in accordance with the terms of this Agreement. - 10.
 The Northeastern State University Police Department and its duly commissioned and certified officers have the authority to enforce criminal statutes, Tahlequah municipal ordinances, and University rules and regulations on all property, including streets, highways, roads, alleys, easements, and other public ways or public property, including streets, highways, and alleys that are inclusive or border University or Board owned, leased, or rented property.

-11. This Agreement is of indefinite duration and may be terminated by either party upon written notice to the other party thirty (30) days in advance of the date of termination.
+This Agreement is of indefinite duration and may be terminated by either party upon written notice to the other party thirty (30) days in advance of the date of termination.

-IN WITNESS WHEREOF, the parties have set their hands and seals this 5th day of April 2010

 ATTEST:

-REGIONAL UNIVERSITY SYSTEM OF OKLAHOMA By:

-Man Vithal

-(SEAL)

-Corporation

-THE CITY OF TAHLEQUAH, OKLAHOMA, A Municipal
+REGIONAL UNIVERSITY SYSTEM OF OKLAHOMA By: THE CITY OF TAHLEQUAH, OKLAHOMA, A Municipal Corporation

-Ken Purdy, Mayor of Tahlequah
+Jan Goulon Ken Purdy, Mayor of Tahlequinh

-Deb Corn, City Clerk
+higher W. Nither Deb Corn, City Clerk

-Clay Mahaney, Chief of Polyce Tahlequah
+(SEAL) Clay Mahamey, Chief of Police

-Dr. Don Betz, Plesident NSU
+Dudt 3 Tahlequah